 Many of the hiking trails in Guadalupe Mountains National Park are more suited for multiple day back country wilderness adventures than families driving through the area prepared only for a day hike.
 The 8.4 mile Guadalupe Peak Trail is a popular hike for outdoor enthusiasts.
 However, with a 3,000 foot elevation gain it is likely too strenuous for most families hiking at Guadalupe Mountains National Park.

-For our 3-4 hour afternoon hike, the ranger at the Pine Springs Visitor Center at Guadalupe Mountains National Park recommended hiking either the McKittrick Canyon trail (as far as we desired – because we weren’t likely to make it 3.4 miles in to reach the Grotto) or the popular, 4.2 mile in and out, Devil’s Hall trail.
+For our 3-4 hour afternoon hike, the ranger at the Pine Springs Visitor Center at Guadalupe Mountains National Park recommended hiking either the McKittrick Canyon Trail or the popular, 4.2 mile in and out, Devil’s Hall trail.
 We chose the Devi’s Hall Hiking trail in Guadalupe Mountains National Park.

 Explore more of the Lone Star State and discover the Top 10 Things to do in Texas with kids.

-Where to Eat and Stay When Visiting Carlsbad Caverns and Guadalupe Mountains
+Where to Stay and Eat When Visiting Carlsbad Caverns

-We stayed at the Rodeway Inn in White’s City.
-It has a pool and a “water park.”
-However, the water features are seasonal and were not operational in in mid-April.
-Still, the convenience of this motel’s location is undeniable.
+We stayed in Whites City which is the tiny town at the entrane to Carlsbad Caverns National Park.
+The Whites City Cavern Inn has a pool and seasonal water play area with a water slide.
 Of course, there are campgrounds available in the area for both tents and RVs as well.

 Want to know more about things to do around Carlsbad Caverns, NM in America’s Southwest?
 Check out our Itinerary: Road Trip America’s Southwest National Parks: Arizona, New Mexico and Texas

-Know Before You Go to Carlsbad Caverns and Guadalupe Mountains
+Know Before Your Go to Carlsbad Caverns and Guadalupe Mountains

 - Carlsbad Caverns are a cool 56 degrees year round.
 A visit to Carlsbad Caverns, NM is literally one the coolest things to do in New Mexico in the summer.